tjmahr/charlatan/inst/review/review.md

 #### Other comments

 `parse_eval()` should move to zzz.R, where the rest of the utility functions live.
-Personally, I would avoid using this function by structuring all the data into a nested list so that items can be retrieved with `data[[locale_name]]` instead of using `parse_eval()` to create-then-evaluate a variable name.
+Personally, I would avoid using this function by structuring all the data into nested lists so that items can be retrieved with `data[[locale_name]]` instead of using `parse_eval()` to create-then-evaluate a variable name.

 Some functions have `return()`; some do not.

-The `random_digit_not_null` method in the BaseGenerator is better named `random_digit_not_zero`.
+The `random_digit_not_null()` method in the BaseGenerator is better named `random_digit_not_zero()`.

 The unit test for colors and safe colors should check that the generated colors meets the color and safe-color formats.

-There are only unit-tests for the colors, coordinates, credit cards, currency and jobs.
+There are only unit tests for the colors, coordinates, credit cards, currency and jobs.
 I would suggest adding tests for the functions I've described bugs in.